 The year 1911 reduces to 12, which reduces to 3.

-While there are three ways to calculate the Life Path, most numerologists, consider those methods flawed, because they are not based on the Period Cycles, thereby ignoring the logic on which this science is based.
-However, our software programs allow you to set the calculation method to your preference.
-Below is a picture of the Preferences dialog box included in our Master program.
-Notice the options A, B, and C.
+There are three ways to calculate the Life Path, most numerologists, however, consider hte other methods flawed, because they are not based on the Period Cycles, thereby ignoring the logic on which this science is based.
+To illustrate the different outcomes using different methods, let's look at A, B, and C below.

-Notice that we used the same date in all three examples but the results were different in each case: 16/7, 25/7, and 34/7.
-Using the prevailing method reveals a 16 Karmic Debt number.
+Notice that we used the same date in all three examples but the results were different in each case: 16/7, 25/7, and 34/7

 In-depth descriptions of the meaning of the Life Path numbers can be found in the book Numerology; Key To Your Inner Self available on amazon